minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 candidates voted pro- one special interest group, and anti- the other one.

 Due to this specification, the data from the League of Conservation Votes(LCV)#footnote("https://scorecard.lcv.org") Scorecard was used throughout this paper.
-The website predetermines which roll-call votes are pro-environmental and which are anti-environmental.
-One of the difficulties of using this data, however, was that the LCV Scorecard does not include representatives' IDs prior to 2021.
-Although approximately 60% of representatives present in the last roll-call vote were also present in the votes prior and thus were able to be matched by IDs, about 40% of the representatives had to be matched by first and lastnames, parties and states, only, which caused merging errors, which will be detailed more in @merging.
+The website categorizes roll-call votes as either pro-environmental or anti-environmental.
+However, using this data presented challenges, primarily because the LCV Scorecard did not include representatives' IDs before 2021.
+About 60% of the representatives in the latest roll-call vote were also present in earlier votes and could be matched using their IDs.
+For the remaining 40%, matching had to rely solely on first names, last names, party affiliations, and state representations.
+This approach led to several merging errors, which will be detailed more in @merging.

 Considering these circumstances, utilizing one of the many other roll-call data providing websites, such as Govtrack US, Congress.gov and C-Span would have been